rbisdorff/Digraph3/docSphinx/tutorial.rst

 It is worthwhile noticing that *green* and *red* marked evaluations indicate *best*, respectively *worst*, performances of an alternative on a criterion.
 In this example, we may hence notice that alternative *a03* is in fact best performing on *four* out of *seven* criteria.

-We may, furthermore, rank the alternatives on the basis of the weighted marginal quintiles and visualize the same performance tableau in an even more colorful and sorted setting:
+We may, furthermore, rank the alternatives on the basis of the weighted marginal quintiles and visualize the same performance tableau in an even more colorful and sorted setting.

         >>> odg.showHTMLPerformanceHeatmap(quantiles=5,colorLevels=5)
         >>> ...